d1scob4ll/OSDA/README.md

 # Repository description
 This repository contain big homework for OSDA and first task from fourth homework.
 # Big homework description
 For big homework I choose these datasets: Wine, Wine_quality, Adult.
-For every dataset test size is 0.3.
 Result of classification by NeuralFCA is:
 Dataset | Wine | Wine_quality | Adult |
 --- | --- | --- | --- |
 F1-Score | 0.92 | 0.79 | 0.66 |